SullivanMuse/fast_c/README.md

-# Toy Lang
+# Fast

-In order to hone my C skills, I am going to make an interpreter for a toy language in C.
+In order to hone my C skills, I am going to make an interpreter for the Fast language in C.

 ## Features

-ToyLang is a simple imperative language, but it will have some advanced features.
+Fast is a simple imperative language, but it will have some advanced features.

 - Let statements, for declaring and optionally defining variables
 - Values